joshbrew/ScaleSpaceSynth/README.md

 | Right-click canvas | Open Visuals radial menu |
 | Middle-click canvas | Open Config radial menu |

+*More controls information available in the 'Controls' panel in the application.*

 # Screenshots

 All screenshots are unedited.
 Differences in scanlines and backgrounds come from settings in Scale Space Synthesist.